Worcester Food Shop Price Comparison. Do you go for the cheapest, or most convenient place to do a food shop? Written by Rosie Bramwell.

 Taking a fake shopping list into six local food shops in Worcester clearly shows the difference in prices.
 But do you go for the cheapest, or most convenient place to do a food shop?

-Sometimes it is easier to pop into a shop every time you run out of something or need a top-up, but this is where the pennies add up.
-Taking a moment to work out a weekly food shop list and budget can help you save up in the long run, even if its only a little extra at the end of the month.
+Sometimes, it is easy to pop into a shop every time you run out of something.
+But this is where the pennies add up.
+Working out a weekly food shop and budget can help you save up in the long run – even if it’s only a little extra at the end of the month.

 Cost of Living on a student budget

 With the current cost of living crisis, it can feel quite overwhelming meal planning and food shopping.
 Knowing where it’s cheap, and local, can make a huge difference.
-It can be so easy to stop by the Co-op or the student union shop when you need an extra thing or two, but your weekly food shop can soon become expensive.
+It’s so easy to stop by the Co-op or the student union shop when you need an extra thing or two, but your weekly food shop can soon become expensive.

-For example, the cost of 2 pints of milk would only be £1.25 at Iceland, M&S Foodhall and Aldi, but at the Co-op this would cost you £1.40.
-That 15p may not feel like much, but if you shop cheaper on every item, or even just opt for it now and then, those savings would soon add up and make a noticeable difference.
+For example, the cost of 2 pints of milk would only be £1.20 at Iceland, M&S Foodhall and Aldi, but at the Co-op this would cost you £1.35.
+That 15p may not feel like much, but if you shop cheaper on every item those savings would soon add up and make a noticeable difference.

 Planning in advance can also save you extra pennies by doing larger food shops earlier in the semesters.
 Supermarkets, such as Asda, do home deliveries for as low as £2 per delivery and sometimes with no minimum spend.
-Looking at shopping online can help you to stock up on dry foods like rice and pasta, which can last in your cupboard for several months.
+Shopping online can help you to stock up on dry foods which can last in your cupboard for several months.

 What did I do?

 To test this out, I created a fake shopping list and went around six Worcester food shops to work out the totals from each place.
-In my list I included vegetables, meat, and basics such as bread and milk, choosing particular quantities to look for so that each total represented the same amount of food.
+In my list I included vegetables, meat, and basics such as bread and milk, choosing particular quantities to look for so that each total was for the exact same items.

 The six shops I chose were Aldi, Asda, Iceland, M&S Foodhall, Tesco Express and the Co-op.
 These are all shops within 15 minutes walking distance of both campuses and the city centre.
 Walking through Worcester, I popped into each of these food shops and took photos of price labels.
 I then took these photos and worked out my totals for each shop.